 2. Fixed Interest Rate

 Interest rates on loans are either fixed or variable.
-Think about what might work best for your financial situation.

 3. APR (Annual Percentage Rate)